Fisherman

-A fisher or fisherman is someone who captures fish and other animals from a body of water, or gathers shellfish.
+A fisherman or fisher is someone who captures fish and other animals from a body of water, or gathers shellfish.

 Worldwide, there are about 38 million commercial and subsistence fishers and fish farmers.
-Fishers may be professional or recreational.
+Fishermen may be professional or recreational.
 Fishing has existed as a means of obtaining food since the Mesolithic period.

 History

 Fishing has existed as a means of obtaining food since the Mesolithic period.
 Fishing had become a major means of survival as well as a business venture.

-Fishing and the fishers have also influenced Ancient Egyptian religion; mullets were worshipped as a sign of the arriving flood season.
+Fishing and fishermen have also influenced Ancient Egyptian religion; mullets were worshipped as a sign of the arriving flood season.
 Bastet was often manifested in the form of a catfish.
 In ancient Egyptian literature, the process that Amun used to create the world is associated with the tilapia's method of mouth-brooding.

 Commerce

-According to the FAO, there were about 39 million fishers in countries producing more than 200,000 tonnes in 2012, which is nearly 140% the number in 1995.
+According to the FAO, there were about 39 million fishermen in countries producing more than 200,000 tonnes in 2012, which is nearly 140% the number in 1995.
 The total fishery production of 66 million tonnes equated to an average productivity of 3.5 tonnes per person.

-Most of this growth took place in Asian countries, where four-fifths of world fishers and fish farmers dwell.
+Most of this growth took place in Asian countries, where four-fifths of world fishermen and fish farmers dwell.

-Most fishers are women and men involved in offshore and deep-sea fisheries.
+Most fishermen are involved in offshore and deep-sea fisheries.
 Women and men fish in some regions inshore from small boats or collect shellfish and seaweed.
-In many artisanal fishing communities, women or men are responsible for making and repairing nets, post-harvest processing and marketing.
+In many artisanal fishing communities, women and men are responsible for making and repairing nets, post-harvest processing and marketing.